-- Notify the petitioner, via letter and/or electronic mail, that the petition is incomplete or ineligible; or - Notify the third party expert of the petition's determination of completeness and eligibility.
+• Notify the third party expert of the petition's determination of completeness and eligibility.
 This third party will have technical expertise relevant to the petition and the notification will constitute official notice of the need for a technical review.

 During this phase the Third Party Expert will: